 These paleo tuna cakes are a tasty and easy lunch you can cook with just a few ingredients.
 One thing that I like to do is make these ahead of time so that I have them ready to go for whenever I need something to eat.
 Just make sure you keep them stored in the fridge, so they don’t go bad.

-As I mention in the cooking tips below when you go to fry these make sure you don’t fiddle with them too much.
+As I mention in the cooking tips below when you go to fry these, make sure you don’t fiddle with them too much otherwise you might end up with some issues.
 Flipping them constantly or moving them around may cause the patty to full apart.

-These paleo tuna cakes are amazing by themselves but they’re even better with something like some tasty paleo friendly sweet potato fries.
-If the fries are too much for your liking, then something like a salad also goes really well with these.
+These paleo tuna cakes are amazing by themselves, but they’re even better with something like some tasty paleo friendly sweet potato fries.
+If the fries are too much for your liking, then something like a salad also goes well with these.